chimera-linux/chimera-linux.github.io/_docs/faq.md

 same time, re-using the same environment to power our initramfs and other components.

+Being a single lightweight package, it makes hardening the userland a lot easier too.
+It is possible to compile the Chimera userland with CFI and other techniques very easily, and it applies to all of the tools.
+With GNU tools trying to using these tends to fail, and addressing the issues becomes harder because it is out of our control and involves a much chunkier codebase where more can go wrong and where things are harder to track down.

 Relatedly, it also helps cbuild/cports a lot.
 The way cbuild works, you are building everything in a little container that dependencies are installed into.
 Our BSD-ported utilities also replace some core portions of `util-linux`,